raspishake/rsudp/docsrc/troubleshooting.rst

 Other issues
 *************************************************

+For more information about Raspberry Shake UDP output, see the |rs-manual-udp| of the
+|rs-manual|.

-If you are having a technical support issue other than the one described above, please post the issue you are having to our forum at https://community.raspberryshake.org.
+If you are having a technical support issue other than one described above, please post the issue you are having to our forum at https://community.raspberryshake.org.
 We would be glad to help you solve your issue there.